Dealerships Are at Growing Risk of the Latest (and Most Devious) Cybercrimes

 Theft of sensitive information via malware

-Organized crime groups based primarily in Russia, Eastern Europe, and China are stealing and selling information such as payroll data (name, address, social security number, driver’s license number, and bank account number) and customer credit card details — whatever they can get their hands on.
-These are old-school, but sophisticated, hacks where your information systems are penetrated and freely accessed.
-Typically, the theft is initiated by tricking an employee into clicking on a legitimate-looking link that actually downloads malicious software and allows the hacker unhindered access to your network.
+Organized crime groups based primarily in Russia, Eastern Europe, and China are stealing and selling personal financial information (PFI) such as payroll data (name, address, social security number, driver’s license number, and bank account number) and customer credit card details.
+This started as largely card-present, point-of-sale credit card attacks (e.g., the Target breach in 2014) but have shifted to attacks targeting all PFI types stored on web servers.
+Typically, the theft is initiated by a spear phishing message that tricks an employee into clicking on a legitimate-looking link that actually downloads malicious software and allows the hacker unhindered access to your network.

 The way they go about this trickery is continuing to become more underhanded.
 These days, hackers are creating fake social media profiles, complete with connections and networks that all look authentic.
 A hacker may stalk an individual in your dealership to get a feel for his or her role and function, professional and personal interests, and other habits.
 With all this personal information at the hacker’s disposal, he uses his online character to make a connection with your employee.
 Then he sends a well-crafted email that appeals to that employee, who is lured into clicking on the malicious link.
 Just like that, the hacker has free reign over your bank accounts, customer data, and other sensitive information.
 And you won’t know it until the damage has been done.